XavierBerger/RPi-Monitor/docs/source/35_external.rst

 Use it with my own Web Server
 -----------------------------

-In this example I will use **nginx** server.
+In this example I will use the **nginx** server.
 You could use the same tactic with your preferred web server.